 ‘Prepare for the worst’: Election officials increase security to protect workers from threats

-Counties in Nevada have taken steps to make sure election workers are safe as early voting gets underway.
+Counties in Nevada have taken steps to make sure election workers are safe amid a reported rise in intimidation and threats against election workers across the country.

 Outside the Clark County Election Department building in North Las Vegas, security cameras scope out the parking lot.
 Staff swipe their badges to get to certain areas of the cavernous warehouse.
 Observers wanting to see the election process in action will be escorted by staff as the officials count mail-in ballots.